fshasan/blog-bridge/README.md

 * Premium members will be able to create unlimited posts daily.
 * Can edit or update their own posts.
 * Can schedule their posts and the posts will be automatically published at their scheduled time. <i>(task still ongoing)</i>
-* Can downgrade to free plan, but will lose all the premium plan package priviledges.
+* Can downgrade to free plan, but will lose all the premium plan package privileges.

 ## Database Schema